Dr. Mattinson and research students

 Dr. Chris Mattinson

 My research interests center on using the evidence recorded in metamorphic rocks to address regional tectonic questions and to examine the time-scales of orogenic processes at convergent margins.
-In particular, my work with ultrahigh-pressure (UHP) rocks examines the behavior of the lithosphere during continental collision using metamorphic petrology, geochronology, geochemistry, and thermodynamics/thermobarometry.
-My main laboratory techniques are mineral chemistry by electron microprobe, U/Pb geochronology and trace element analyses by ion microprobe (SHRIMP-RG), and trace element analysis by laser ablation ICP-MS, coupled with evaluation of the geological context of the samples analyzed through field geology.
+In particular, my work with ultrahigh-pressure (UHP) rocks examines the behavior of the lithosphere during subduction and continental collision using metamorphic petrology, geochronology, geochemistry, and thermodynamics/thermobarometry.
+My main laboratory techniques are mineral chemistry by electron microprobe, U/Pb geochronology and trace element analyses by ion microprobe (SHRIMP-RG) and laser ablation ICPMS, coupled with evaluation of the geological context of the samples analyzed through field geology.
 My current and recent research projects include:

-Ultrahigh-pressure metamorphism and geochonology, western China: One of the outstanding questions of ultrahigh-pressure metamorphism metamorphism is: How did these rocks return to the surface while preserving their high P/T mineral assemblages?
+Ultrahigh-pressure metamorphism and geochronology, western China: One of the outstanding questions of ultrahigh-pressure metamorphism metamorphism is: How did these rocks return to the surface while preserving their high P/T mineral assemblages?
 Critical to addressing this question is a better understanding of exhumation rates from depths >80 km to the upper crust.
 These rates can be determined by combining geochronology and petrology, and therefore, I have focused on zircon U-Pb geochronology using the ion microprobe (SHRIMP-RG) linked to pressure, temperature, and mineral paragenesis by REE geochemistry, mineral inclusion analysis, and thermobarometry.
 Field work in the North Qaidam ultrahigh-pressure terrane in western China includes five field seasons in western China in 2001, 2002, 2008, and 2009.
 Graduate students: James Anderson, Wesley Weisberg, David Hernández Uribe, Jake Meyer, Brittany Fagin, Megan Regel, Ben Christensen; Undergraduate students: Madelaine Stearn, Katie Stubbs, Miranda Lehman, Vaughan Gilmore, Alex Sains, Jesse Walters, Kurtis Oduber, Nick Stodola, Levi Potter, Pablo García del Real.